Growth Is Softening—Is Your Customer Loyalty Strategy Holding the Line?

 When reviewing performance during a decline, consider these questions:

-• How did the program participants perform relative to non-participants?
+• How did the program participants perform compared to non-participants?

-• Did retention rates improve among enrolled customers?
+• Did the retention rates improve among enrolled customers?

-• Was share-of-wallet preserved more effectively among participants?
+• Was the share of wallet preserved more effectively among participants?

 • Did category expansion hold stronger within the loyalty program?